-We need you!
-Southlake Cares is a new initiative from the City of Southlake to pull our community together in support of the local service organizations that support us.
+Southlake Cares is an initiative from the City of Southlake created with the intent of pulling our community together in support of the local service organizations that support us.
 These organizations are struggling to meet the growing needs of our community brought on by the COVID-19 crisis and could use your help.

 Service Organizations in High Demand

-This is a difficult time for our nation and our community.
-The basics of food, medicine, shelter, and support services are desperately needed by families in our area.
-Our local service organizations have a heightened need of support from the community for money, in-kind donations, and volunteers.
+These are difficult times for our nation and our community.
+The basics of food, medicine, shelter and support services are desperately needed by families in our area.
+Our local service organizations have a heightened need of support from the community for money, in-kind donations and volunteers.
 In some instances, the demands have tripled, while revenue sources have declined.
-The organizations highlighted have a long history of partnership with Southlake to help the City provide services and resources to the community.
-These services include senior meals and transportation, resources for victims of family violence, or support after tragedies such as house fires.
+The organizations highlighted below have a long history of partnership with Southlake to help the City provide services and resources to the community.
+These services include senior meals and transportation, resources for victims of family violence or support after tragedies such as house fires.

-We need you, Southlake!
-Over the next six months, we will be asking for help in meeting specific needs for our area service organizations and highlighting the great work they do.
+Thank you for your support in helping to meet the needs of our area service organizations and the great work they do.
 These organizations include:

 Alliance For Children